gyzod/ha_nicehash/README.md

-# NiceHash custom integration by @RomRider
+# NiceHash custom integration for Home Assistant

-This is a custom integration for [NiceHash](https://www.nicehash.com).
+This is a custom integration for [NiceHash](https://www.nicehash.com), originally created by @RomRider and now maintained by @gyzod.

 ![logo](docs/logo.png)

-It will enable you to collect:
+It will enable you to collect and automate:
 * Your accounts statistics
   * balance
   * profitability